All students must meet the Requirements for the Accelerated Master’s Degree Pathway

 Comprehensive Examination

 A written comprehensive examination is required for all master's students.
 Generally taken during a student's third or fourth semester, the examination will cover broad knowledge of the student's discipline.
-The details and format of the examination and its form (written or oral or both depending on the requirements of each concentration) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.
+The questions and content of the examination and its form (written, or both written and oral depending on the requirements of each concentration) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.

 Requirements for Advancement to Candidacy for the Degree of Master of Science

-Successful completion of any required courses, and at least 15 graded graduate credits earned in compilation of the graduate GPA.
+Successful completion of all required courses, and at least 15 graded graduate credits earned in compilation of the graduate GPA.
 A GPA of 3.00 or greater is also required.
-After successfully completing both your Thesis Proposal and Written/Oral Comprehensive Examination, you will be advanced to candidacy for the M.S.
+After successfully completing both the Thesis Proposal and Written/Oral Comprehensive Examination, students will be advanced to candidacy for the M.S.